Financial-Times/origami/components/o-header-services/README.md

 At smaller viewports, it does _not_ collapse into the drawer, but becomes scrollable instead.

-For an example and markup, see the [secondary navigation in the Origami Registry](https://registry.origami.ft.com/components/o-header-services@3.2.10#demo-header-with-a-primary-and-a-secondary-navigation).
+For an example and markup, see the [demo on Storybook](https://o2-core.origami.ft.com/?path=/story/maintained-o-header-services--header-with-primary-and-secondary-navigation).

 ### Themes